balena-io-experimental/balena-sound/docs/04-plugins.md

 - AirPlay
 - Soundcard input (Requires setting `SOUND_ENABLE_SOUNDCARD_INPUT`, see [details](../docs/customization#plugins))

-Default plugins can be disabled at runtime via environment variables.
+Default plugins can be disabled at runtime via variables.
 For more details see [here](../docs/customization#plugins).

 ## Installable